Wooden Door Restoration Specialists

 Our team will then add our effective draught-sealing system to your wooden door.
 Put simply, this forms an effective seal around the door’s perimeter to block out any draughts without impeding on the door’s movement.

-The Wooden Door Company has spent countless years repairing, restoring and replacing London’s beautiful wooden doors.
+The Wooden Door Company has spent countless years repairing and restoring London’s beautiful wooden doors.
 With that experience comes not only a deep understanding, but an adoration, of the stunning, unique design and architecture found in the UK capital.

 London is a city as diverse as they come, with century upon century of rich history culminating on today’s streets and homes.
 That’s certainly evident in the variety of door styles you will find from distinct periods.